 Ways to de-stress your dog

 Senior vice-president of the British Veterinary Association, Gudrun Ravetz, claims that: “positive interactions with our pets are important for their overall health and welfare.”
-If you’ve picked up on some of the indicators above and aren’t sure what to do, there are a few ways you can alleviate the issue and help your dog.
+If you’ve picked up on some of the indicators above and aren’t sure what to do, there are a few ways you can alleviate the issue and help your stressed dogs.

 What your dog eats can significantly affect their wellbeing.
 Giving them food that contains the proper nutrition needed to keep a dog healthy is just one way you can help maintain optimum emotional and physical health.
 So, check out the advantages of grain-free dog food and make a promise to cut out human treats.

 Being active is a sure-fire way to boost mental and physical health.
 Aand that goes for canines and humans alike.
 If your dog is stressed, extend your walk time by 10 or 15 minutes.
 Or head into the garden once a day to play fetch.
 Taking them swimming is a great way to tire out your anxious pooch and an excellent stress booster.
 As long as your dog actually enjoys the water.

 3. Intellectual stimulation

 A dog’s brain also needs to be stimulated.
 There are tangible benefits to ensuring that your dog is intellectually stimulated, such as using puzzle toys.
 Problem-solving makes a dog feel satisfied and gives greater peace of mind.
 Boredom can affect a dog just as it can us humans.